heropoo/routing/README.md

     var_dump($parameters);
 ```

-Now use matched result to handle your controller method or Closure! ＼( ^▽^ )／
+Now use matched result to handle your controller's method or Closure! ＼( ^▽^ )／